BrooklinJazz/livebook_utils/README.md

 <!-- navigation-end -->
 ```

-This way, navigation can be automatically updated whenever your index file changes.
+This way, `livebook_utils` can update your navigation whenever your index file changes.
+You also have control over where navigation goes.
+Typically, we recommend putting a navigation section at the top and the bottom of the file.